 Julia Chuang is an Assistant Professor of Sociology.
 She received a PhD in 2014 from the Department of Sociology at the University of California, Berkeley.
 From 2014 to 2016 she was a Postdoctoral Fellow at the Watson Institute for International and Public Affairs at Brown University.

 Chuang’s research uses ethnography to show how the movement of people shapes global economic processes.
-Her book manuscript, The Changing Foundations of Chinese Development, applies this method to the Chinese economy.
+Her book, Beneath the China Boom (University of California Press 2020), applies this method to the Chinese economy.
 It follows labor brokers and migrant workers as they move between the villages where they live and the cities where they work.
 Her book shows how their migrations reflect ongoing tensions and changes in the way Chinese markets – and their reliance on labor and land in particular – operate today.
-Publications from this project have appeared in Gender & Society, Journal of Peasant Studiesand The China Quarterly.
+Publications from this project have appeared in Gender & Society, Journal of Peasant Studies and The China Quarterly.
 Research was funded by the Wenner-Gren Foundation, the Social Science Research Council, and the ZEIT-Stiftung Bucerius Foundation.

 Chuang, Julia.
 2016.
 “Factory Girls After the Factory: Female Return Migrations in Rural China.”
 Gender & Society 30 (3): 467-489.